neilorangepeel/up-down-left-right/README.md

 # Up Down Left Right

-`up-down-left-right` is a portfolio theme for WordPress
+`up-down-left-right` is a blogging theme for WordPress

 ![Screentshot of Up Down Left Right, a WordPress theme](screenshot.png?raw=true)